sensu/sensu-docs/content/sensu-go/6.0/plugins/supported-integrations/puppet.md

 ## Features

-- Use Sensu annotations to override corresponding Puppet node names with Sensu event names.
+- Use Sensu annotations to override Sensu entity names with corresponding Puppet node names.
 - Keep sensitive API authentication information secure with Sensu [environment variables and secrets management][6].

 ## Get the plugin